xpdAcq/xpdAcq/docs/usb_QuickAssess.rst

 """""""""""""""""

 The most obvious way of accessing your data is to pull them from centralized server and save them into your working directory.
-As we have mentioned in :ref:`qs`, saving tiff can be done in following ways:

 .. code-block:: python